Are the data from the Water Quality Portal (WQP) available through web services?

 The MonitoringLocationIdentifier is meant to be consistent within the WQP in the sense that any MonitoringLocationIdentifier you get back from the WQP can be re-input into the WQP as a site id search identifier.
 However, if you are used to using STORET or NWIS, this site id will not be consistent with the site id used by STORET or NWIS.
 For the reasons why the WQP site id is different from the STORET or NWIS site id, please see the answer to the question above.

-Why will Google Earth display a lot more points than Google Maps when I download data in KML format?
+Why will Google Earth display a lot more points than the Mapping tool when I download data in KML format?